mattermost/docs/source/help/settings/channel-settings.rst

 Notification preferences, channel header, channel purpose, and channel name are customizable for each channel.
-To access these settings, click the channel name at the top of the page to open the channel dropdown menu.
+To access these settings, click the channel name at the top of the page to open the channel drop-down menu.

 Channel Notification Preferences